galaxyproject/galaxy-cloudman-playbook/roles/galaxyprojectdotorg.cloudman-image/README.md

 Role variables
 --------------
 All of the listed variabls are stored in `defaults/main.yml`.
+Check that file for all the available variables.

 Individual variables can be set or overridden by setting them directly in a playbook for this role (see an example below for `vnc_password`).
 Alternatively, they can be set by creating `group_vars` directory in the root directory of the playbook used to execute this role and placing a file with the variables there.
 Note that the name of this file must match the value of `hosts` setting in the corresponding playbook (e.g., `image-builder` for the sample playbook provided below).

 ### Required variables ###
  - `vnc_password`: a password that will be baked into the image and used as a